trentwiles/web-riverside/README.md

 ## Requirements

-- PHP 7 or higher
+- PHP 7 or higher (our server runs PHP 7.3 at the moment)
 - Apache2 (Nginx *should* work, but I've never tried it myself.)
 - MySQL